Why Nusa Lembongan / Penida is the best place to learn to dive in Bali ?

-- Corals are diverse and colorfoul.
-They are well preserved and hosts a rich marine life.
+- Coral is diverse and colorfoul.
+The reefs are well preserved and hosts a rich marine life.

 - You can spot manta rays year round.